 Categories

 Episodes

-Maybe next year we’ll get a new Splinter Cell.
-Ubisoft, it’s been 3,751 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+Speaking of, having an actual tournament for the old Spies Vs. Mercs from Splinter Cell would be awesome.
+Ubisoft, it has been 3,970 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

+Categories